This is new to me, so I will impart what little knowledge I have!! - Just a few photos to start;

 The lens is probably the most important piece of equipment to get right, the vast majority of lenses are designed not to pass any UV at all, modern glass and coatings block 99% of UV light as it tends to impair the visible light image.
 There are special lenses that are designed for UV imaging, the most famous 2 are the 105mm UV Nikkor and the 60mm Coastal Optics lenses, both of these are very expensive £3-6000!!
 There are others but they are all very expensive.
 But as luck would have it there are several accidental UV passing lenses, initially it was thought that the 63mm EL-Nikkor enlarging lens was suitable and it does pass a reasonable amount of UV, but test by several people in the UV community have shown that the older 80mm f5.6 EL Nikkor is the best of the Nikon enlarging lenses.
 These lenses however do not have any focusing mechanism, so have to be adapted to camera use with bellows or focusing helicoids.

 The other 3 photos are with a similar lens, but a different type of UV passing filter, a Baader U filter, which is basically a similar filter to the UV passing filter in the top shot, but it has been especially coated to block all IR.
 This is much more efficient at passing UV light and so allows much shorter exposures, unfortunately they are only available in 1.25" and 2" sizes for telescopes, plus they are very expensive.
 A 2", which is actually a 48mm filter size, is about £265, but it is the filter to get as it allows reasonable exposures in sunlight.
-The cheaper option of a UV passing and IR blocking filter combination, such as a UG11 + BG 39 filter stack lets about half as much UV through, but costs about half as much and the filter glass of the UG11 especially is prone to oxidation, so has to be treated very carefully.
+The cheaper option of a UV passing and IR blocking filter combination, such as a ZWB2 + QB39 filter stack lets about half as much UV through, but costs a fraction of the price.
+The filter glass of the ZWB2 especially is prone to oxidation, so has to be treated very carefully.
 The Baader U filter has its own problems, the IR reflecting coatings are very shiny, one side is yellowy the other side is pinkish.
 How it comes, the yellowy side faces the subject, this causes major flare problems, but if you reverse the glass in its mount so the pinkish side faces the subject the problem is much reduced.
 The Baader U does not suffer from oxidation problems however, because these very coatings protect the raw glass underneath.
-Again we will reverse the glass for you in the Baader U filters listed in the Shop.
+Again we will reverse the glass for you in the Baader U filters listed in the Shop.- I now also have the much cheaper Chinese ZWB2/QB39 filters in the shop, which may require about 1 stop more iso for a similar result.

 The light source is very often the Sun, but can also be modified flashguns or specific UV lights.
 The Sun is a very good source of UV, but as UK photographers know only too well is extremely variable.
 ALL SOURCES OF UV MUST BE TREATED WITH EXTREME CARE!!!
 You wouldn't stare into the sun, but you can easily find yourself looking directly into a UV light source without knowing, its UV, you can't see it!!
 If you do you may well find you can't see anything at all, ever!!
 Its not good for your skin either, so you have been warned.
 Don't mess about with UV light sources and don't subject your model's eyes or skin to artificial UV either.
 Sunglasses are not good enough protection, get proper UV goggles or safety protection glasses.